Combinatorial approach to Mathieu and Lam\'e equations: Introduction

 \section{Introduction}

 Nonrelativistic quantum mechanics is naturally related to the second order differential equations.
 Exactly solvable quantum mechanics models play a very fundamental role in demonstrating the basic concepts and methods of quantum theory.
-In the textbook fashion, it is often the classical results of these differential equations, i.e. the Shr\"{o}dinger equations, give complete solutions to the corresponding quantum mechanics problem.
-However, in this paper we will present two examples where things go in the opposite direction: we can first solve the quantum mechanics problems using a combinatorial method, without direct referring to the associated differential equations, and then we can say something new about these equations based on the combinatorial results.
-The two ordinary differential equations are the Mathieu equation and Lam\'{e} equation.
-They are respectively associated to two mathematicians who studied them in the 19th century\cite{mathieu},\cite{lame}.
-They arose in classical mechanics problems then, and now also arise in simple quantum models.
+A special interesting class of ordinary differential equations are those with periodic coefficients, in quantum mechanics they describe a particle moving in one dimensional periodic potentials.
+Therefore spectral problem of these equations is of particular interesting for both quantum physics and functional analysis.
+In this paper we study two typical equations of this kind, the Mathieu equation and the Lam\'{e} equation.
+They are respectively associated to two mathematicians who studied them in the 19th century \cite{mathieu, lame}.
 The two equations and their solutions are related to each other: the Mathieu equation is a particular limit of the Lam\'{e} equation.

-The method we use to study the two equations are basically combinatorial, namely we will relate the equations to some Young diagrams, and give counting data to each Young diagram.
-With these data we can obtain the eigenvalues following a well defined algorithm.
-This algorithm is rooted in quantum field theory, some beautiful results about four dimensional $\mathcal {N}=2$ supersymmetric Yang-Mills(SYM) gauge theory that are developed since 1990s.
-More specifically, we are referring to:\\ (1).
-Seiberg-Witten theory of $\mathcal {N}=2$ SYM\cite{SW9407, SW9408}, and instanton counting\cite{instcount},\\ (2).
-The correspondence between $\mathcal {N}=2$ SYM and classical\cite{integsys1, integsys2, integsys3, im9512, im9511, HokerPhong}/quantum\cite{NS0908, NS0901} integrable models.\\ This particular class of quantum gauge theory is solved by utilizing its symmetry, duality and integrability properties.
-The intriguing relation between the quantum gauge theory and integrable system indicates the two theories share some very basic physical properties despite they look very different.
-In this paper, using this relation, we obtain information about the mechanical system from the dual gauge theory.

-The instanton counting deals with $\mathcal {N}=2$ quantum gauge theories of general type, with various gauge groups and matter multiplets.
-The gauge theories relevant to the Mathieu and Lam\'{e} equations are:\\ (i) The Mathieu equation is related to $\mathcal {N}=2$ pure gauge theory with SU(2) gauge group.\\ (ii) The Lam\'{e} equation is related to $\mathcal {N}=2$ theory with SU(2) gauge group coupled to an adjoint matter multiplet.
-This is the mass deformed maximally supersymmetric Yang-Mills theory($\mathcal {N}=4$ SYM), denoted as $\mathcal {N}=2^*$ theory.\\ More general gauge theories are related to some higher order differential equations, or their algebraic form-the Baxter equation.